dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 - [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-semantic-layer) to learn more about the dbt Semantic Layer.
 - [Product architecture](/docs/use-dbt-semantic-layer/dbt-semantic-layer#product-architecture) page for more information on plan availability.
 - [Public Preview information](/docs/use-dbt-semantic-layer/quickstart-semantic-layer#public-preview) to understand what Public Preview means.
+- [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) to understand best practices for designing and structuring metrics in your dbt project.